ChiefMateStarbuck/Website/content/posts/brown_2.md

 ///

 Yesterday I felt angry at the world.
-I cursed my oldest friend Greens to high hell and now I am certain we’re now set upon two different paths, him for a palace upon earth, and me in the pursuit of a palace among the stars.
+I cursed my oldest friend Greens to high hell and now I am certain we’re now set upon two different paths, him in the pursuit of a palace upon earth, and me in the pursuit of a palace among the stars.
 Yet, the only thing I can’t seem to figure out is this feeling I get every time I think about the end goal of my endeavor.

 A reluctant shock of fear mixed in with a heavy set of pride, almost as if I am not ready for the road ahead.
 And I’m not.
 I never was.
 But that shouldn’t matter now.
 Greens and I are through.
 And that’s well enough for me.